Breast Cancer - diagnosis, causes and alternative treatments

 There is so very much you can do to build an effective programme around your oncologists orthodox treatment, if you know the research available.

-You can also go to our Living Proofs where genuine breast cancer survivors tell their own very personal stories.
+You might also like to go to our Living Proofs where genuine breast cancer survivors tell their own very personal survival stories.

 On this web site you will find more information about more treatment options (Complementary and Alternative, not just Orthodox), and on more possible contributory factors to the development and maintenance of your cancer, than on any other UK cancer web site.
 This is all supported by the very latest research evidence from all over the world in our news section Cancer Watch.